maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

         else cb null, body
 {% endhighlight %}

-This is not a contrived example, it was literally the first example that I thought of.
+This is not a contrived example, it was literally the first one I thought of.
 I hate this code for several reasons; it's hard to read; it's hard refactor; there are repeated calls to `cb`, any one of which might be forgotten and can break the program;
 it's brittle and won't compose well with standard language features, like `if` and `for`.